kuklinv/HEXLET/README.md

 ### ! remove all dependencies, configs in root folder for start new projects in separate folders

+* add new folder 'frontend architecture' for relevant lessons
 ### 17.11.20

 * refactoring doubling all files